Audit Committee Charter

 The Committee, in carrying out its responsibilities, believes its policies and procedures should remain flexible, in order to best react to changing conditions and circumstances.
 The following shall be the principal duties and responsibilities of the Committee:

 B. REVIEW OF QUARTERLY SEC FILINGS AND OTHER COMMUNICATIONS.
-The Committee shall meet to review and discuss with management and the independent auditors the quarterly financial information to be included in the Company’s quarterly reports on Form 10-Q, including the disclosures under management’s discussion and analysis.
-The independent auditors shall report to the Committee on all critical accounting policies and practices used and all alternative treatments of financial information within generally accepted accounting principles that have been discussed with management, the ramifications of using such alternative treatments, and the treatment preferred by the independent auditors.
-The independent auditors shall also discuss any other matters required to be communicated to the Committee by the independent auditors under generally accepted auditing standards, applicable law or listing standards.
-The Committee shall also discuss the Company’s earnings releases and the types of financial information and earnings guidance periodically presented to analysts and rating agencies.
-The Committee shall also discuss the results of the independent auditors’ review of the Company’s quarterly financial information conducted in accordance with Statement of Auditing Standards No.100.
+The Committee shall meet to review and discuss with management and the independent auditors the quarterly financial information to be included in the Company's quarterly reports on Form 10-Q, including the disclosures under management's discussion and analysis.
+The independent auditors shall report to the Committee on all critical accounting policies and practices used and alternative treatments, if any, of financial information within generally accepted accounting principles that have been discussed with management, the ramifications of using such alternative treatments, and the treatment recommended by the independent auditors.
+The independent auditors shall also discuss any other matters required (or recommended) to be communicated to the Committee by the independent auditors under generally accepted auditing standards, applicable law or listing standards.
+The Committee shall also discuss the Company's earnings releases and the types of financial information and earnings guidance periodically presented to analysts and rating agencies including the use of Non-GAAP financial information.
+The Committee shall also discuss the results of the independent auditors' review of the Company's quarterly financial information conducted in accordance with Statement of Auditing Standards No.100.

-C. OVERSIGHT OF RISK MANAGEMENT.
-The Committee shall take the lead in overseeing the Company’s risk management process and shall report periodically to the Board of Directors on briefings by management and advisers, as well as its own analysis and conclusions, regarding the adequacy of the process.
-It is recognised that the primary responsibility for (i) assessing the relationship between the Company’s compensation policies and practices and risk shall reside with the Compensation Committee, and (ii) overseeing risks related to corporate governance and Board of Directors composition shall reside with the Nominating/Corporate Governance Committee.
+C. OVERSIGHT OF ENTERPRISE RISK MANAGEMENT PROCESS AND CYBER SECURITY.
+The Committee shall oversee the Company's risk management process and shall report periodically to the Board of Directors on briefings by management and advisors, as well as its own analysis and conclusions, regarding the adequacy of the process.
+Without limitation to the generality of the foregoing, the Committee shall also review and discuss with senior management personnel the Company’s assessment and management of risks and exposures related to cybersecurity and information technology, including discussing with management such risks and exposures and steps taken to mitigate and manage the same.

 F. ENGAGEMENT/OVERSIGHT OF INDEPENDENT AUDITORS.
-The Committee shall be solely responsible for the appointment of the Company’s independent auditors and, where appropriate, for their termination and replacement (subject to shareholder ratification).
+The Committee shall be solely responsible for the appointment of the Company's independent auditors and, where appropriate, for their termination and replacement (subject to shareholder ratification).
 The Committee shall also be responsible for the oversight of the work performed by the independent auditors, and for resolution of any disagreements between management and the independent auditors regarding financial reporting.
 The independent auditors shall report directly to the Committee.
 The Committee shall pre-approve all audit services and permitted non-audit services to be performed for the Company by its independent auditors.
 The Committee shall also be solely responsible for approving the compensation to be paid to the independent auditors for their services.
 The Committee may delegate authority to one or more members of the Committee to pre-approve audit and permitted non-audit services (including pre-approval of fees), provided that the approvals granted by such persons are reviewed with the full Committee at its next scheduled meeting.
-The independent auditors shall not be engaged to perform any non-audit services proscribed by law or SEC regulation.
+The independent auditors shall not be engaged to perform any non-permitted non-audit services as specified by law or SEC regulation.
+The Committee may grant approval for "permissible/ Non-audit services" pursuant to any pre- approval policies and procedures established by the Committee and shall consider fees in relation to total fees paid to the independent auditors.

 G. INDEPENDENCE/PERFORMANCE OF INDEPENDENT AUDITORS.
 The Committee shall receive a report from the independent auditors at least annually regarding their independence.
 The Committee shall discuss such report with the auditors and take such action as it may deem necessary to satisfy itself that the auditors are independent.
 The Committee shall also evaluate the performance of the Company's independent auditors annually.
 In doing so, the Committee shall consult with management and shall obtain and review a report from the independent auditors describing: (i) all relationships between the independent auditors and the Company, (ii) their internal quality control procedures, and (iii) any material issues raised by the most recent internal quality control review, or peer review, of the firm, or by any inquiry or investigation by governmental or professional authorities within the preceding five years in respect of one or more independent audits conducted by the firm, and any steps taken to deal with such issues.